OpenCTI-Platform/connectors/misp/README.md

 The MISP connector will check all new events or latest modified event since the last run for import.
 The import process has the following steps:

-- Iterate other MISP events to import.
+- Iterate other MISP events to import with the given parameters and on **modified events since the last run**.
 - Convert each associated galaxy to OpenCTI entities: `Threat actors` / `Intrusion sets` / `Malwares` / `Attack Patterns`).
 - Convert each attribute to `Indicators`.
 - Import all `Indicators`, `Threat actors`, `Intrusion sets`, `Malwares` and `Attack Patterns`.